emplam27/emplam27.github.io/_posts/2018-01-12-options-for-creating-new-site-with-jekyll.md

 ---
 layout: post
 title: "Options for creating a new site with Jekyll"
-author: john
-categories: [ Jekyll, tutorial ]
+categories: [Jekyll, tutorial]
 image: assets/images/13.jpg
 ---